Progress report for LNE23-474R

 Treatments

-The two treatments that will be compared in this project include a traditional, cool-season perennial pasture system and a perennial/annual combination pasture system.
-The perennial system will consist of an established grass-legume perennial mixture (orchardgrass, red clover, white clover, alfalfa).
+The two treatments that are being be compared in this project include a traditional, cool-season perennial pasture system and a perennial/annual combination pasture system.
+The perennial system consists of an established grass-legume perennial mixture (orchardgrass, tall fescue, red clover, white clover, alfalfa).
 These species were chosen because they are a high-quality mixture commonly used in perennial pasture systems across the Northeast region.
-For the combination system, approximately 60% of the acreage will contain the same perennial mixture but the other 40% of the acreage will be planted in annual forages.
-The annual forages will be established seasonally with winter annuals (triticale, annual ryegrass, crimson clover) followed by summer annuals (sudangrass, millet, cowpeas).
+For the combination system, approximately 50% of the acreage contains the same perennial mixture but the other 50% of the acreage has been planted in annual forages.
+The annual forages are being established seasonally, with winter annuals (oats, triticale, annual ryegrass, crimson clover) followed by summer annuals (sudangrass, pearl millet, cowpeas, buckwheat).
 These annual species were chosen on the basis of seed availability, forage production and quality, and common use in grazing systems.
-Both pasture systems will be approximately 13 acres in size and will be located at the same University Research Center.
+Both pasture systems are approximately 13 acres in size and are located at the same University Research Center.

 Methods

-The study will be conducted over multiple growing seasons to account for annual weather variability.
+The study is being conducted over multiple growing seasons to account for annual weather variability.

-Year 1 was set up as a preparation year to ensure all pastures are in good condition (both soil and forage) and ready for grazing, and also to allow time to source animals for grazing during subsequent years.
-In September 2023, seeding was completed on the perennial portion of the pastures to ensure the perennial pasture within both systems is similar and consistent in terms of forage quality and quantity.
+Year 1 (2023) was set up as a preparation year to ensure all pastures were in good condition (both soil and forage) and ready for grazing, and also to allow time to source animals for grazing during subsequent years.
+In September 2023, seeding was completed on the perennial portion of the pastures to ensure the perennial pasture within both systems remains similar and consistent in terms of forage quality and quantity.
 Also in September 2023, winter annual forages were established in the annual pasture areas in preparation for grazing the following spring.
 Seeding rates for all plantings followed existing recommendations for forage establishment.
 Soil samples were taken from each system in October 2023 to determine soil nutrient status, and pastures were fertilized according to soil sample test results to ensure optimum nutrient availability.
-Over the winter months, the project team found a local producer who is willing and able to provide animals for grazing in 2024.
-The team is anticipating starting grazing in either late March or early April of 2024 depending on weather conditions and forage availability.

 Data Collection

-Throughout the grazing season (approximately March-December), pasture samples will be collected on a weekly basis from both forage systems to determine forage yield and nutritive value.
-Forage samples will be collected from the subsequent paddock in the rotation prior to grazing.
-Forage yield will be determined by hand-harvesting standing forage down to the established stubble height within a 2.8 ft2 quadrat at 5 randomly-selected locations within the paddock.
-Yield samples will be weighed and dried in a forced-air oven at 60°C to allow for dry matter and forage yield calculations.
-Forage quality samples will be collected by hand-clipping random samples down to the established stubble height from a minimum of 10 locations within the paddock.
-Quality samples will be mixed to produce a single composite sample for each paddock and sent to a commercial forage testing laboratory (Cumberland Valley Analytical, Waynesboro, PA) for analysis.
+Throughout the grazing season, pasture samples were collected on a biweekly basis from both forage systems to determine forage yield and nutritive value.
+Forage samples were collected from the subsequent paddock in the rotation prior to grazing.
+Forage yield was determined by hand-harvesting standing forage down to the established stubble height within a 2.8 ft2 quadrat at 6 randomly-selected locations within the paddock.
+Yield samples were weighed and dried in a forced-air oven at 60°C to allow for dry matter and forage yield calculations.
+Forage quality samples were collected by hand-clipping random samples down to the established stubble height from a minimum of 10 locations within the paddock.
+Quality samples were mixed to produce a single composite sample for each paddock and sent to a commercial forage testing laboratory (Cumberland Valley Analytical, Waynesboro, PA) for analysis.

-Animal performance data for both groups will be collected every other week throughout the study.
-Performance data collected will include body weight, body condition (1-5 scale for lambs; 1-9 scale for cattle), average daily gain, hip height, and FAMACHA score (lambs only).
-Body condition will be assessed by the same two individuals throughout the study and averaged, and the same scale and measuring tools will be used at each time point.
+Animal performance data for both groups was collected every other week throughout the study.
+Performance data collected included body weight, body condition (1-5 scale for lambs; 1-9 scale for cattle), and FAMACHA score (lambs only).
+Body weight data was used to calculate average daily gains for all animals throughout the grazing season.
+Any other animal health incidents or observations were noted and tracked.

-Economic data will be collected for each system on a rolling basis throughout the study.
-Data collected for economic analysis will include total costs associated with annual forage establishment (e.g., seed, herbicide, labor, fuel), as well as pasture maintenance expenses (e.g., fertilizer, fuel) and total income (e.g. animal weight gain value) for each system.
-The amount of time herds spend in each paddock throughout the grazing season will be tracked, along with the amount of time the combination system herd spends in perennial vs. annual areas; this data will be used to calculate carrying capacity for each system.
-Any hay fed will be weighed and included as part of the economic analysis.
+Economic data was collected for each system throughout the grazing season.
+Data collected for economic analysis included total costs associated with annual forage establishment (e.g., seed, herbicide, labor, fuel), pasture maintenance expenses (e.g., fertilizer, fuel), and total income (e.g. animal weight gain value) for each system.
+The amount of time herds spent in each paddock throughout the grazing season was recorded, along with the amount of time the combination system herd spent in perennial vs. annual pasture areas; this data is being used to calculate carrying capacity for each system.

 Data Analysis and Presentation of Results